Ed.D. in Organizational Leadership

 Advancement to Candidacy

-In the second semester of their second year, students will participate in a faculty and cohort mentor review of their work to date.
-Students will present their analytical paper of their TCP experience along with a Transformational Change Leader Portfolio, which consists of their Transformational Leadership Development Plan, and their Transformational Change Project artifacts and analysis.
-Also, candidates will present their approved dissertation prospectus.
-Candidates who successfully meet all criteria required will be advanced to candidacy.
+In the second trimester of their second year, students will participate in a faculty and cohort mentor review of their work to date.
+Students will develop a Transformational Change Leader Portfolio that includes an analytical paper of their experience leading transformational change projects, their updated Transformational Leadership Development Plan, and various artifacts representing transformational change projects completed during coursework.
+At the advancement meeting, candidates will discuss their key learnings from the program and share information on their dissertation chapters 1, 2, and 3.
+Candidates who successfully meet all required criteria will be advanced to candidacy.
 Students will then be allowed to petition for a Dissertation Chair, and be permitted to register for Dissertation I.

 Program Design

 The Ed.D.
-Program is a rigorous program that is designed to serve the needs of working professionals.
+Program is a rigorous program that is designed to serve the needs of working professionals and aspiring executive leaders.
 Courses are organized around an 8-week format of online instruction.
-Individual online work and study will be augmented with extended activities through required participation in cohort meetings, immersion sessions, and synchronous online meetings or seminars.
+Individual online work and study will be augmented with required participation in cohort meetings, immersion weekend leadership symposiums, and synchronous online meetings or seminars.
+Alternate and asynchronous options will be available for students who cannot attend the scheduled sessions.
 The learning environment is one of collaboration balanced with independent learning.
 Instructional strategies include experiential activities, large and small group activities, presentations, discussions, and opportunities for real world application.
 Additionally, online instructional strategies, including webinars focused on high levels of interaction between students and faculty, threaded discussions, journals, wikis, blogs, readings, videos, links to web research and resources, access to a digital library of books and journals, and the use of audio/video synchronous and asynchronous multimedia tools.

 Writing Standard

 Students in the Doctoral Program in Organizational Leadership must meet Graduate-level academic writing standards.
-A writing pretest will be administered during the first writing course.
-This test will be used to determine support strategies that will be initiated in EDOL 750 Writing for Research and Publication I. Student work will be evaluated based on a writing rubric in that course.
-The writing rubric will also be used in other courses and the student will be reevaluated in EDOL 751 Writing for Research and Publication II, which takes place in Summer II of the first year.
-Students whose work does not meet standards will be expected to take advantage of the online tutorials available in the Online Writing and Math Center and follow through on other faculty recommendations to improve their writing.
+A writing assignment will be administered during the first writing course.
+This assignment will be used to determine support strategies that will be initiated in EDDP 740 Writing for Research and Publication I. Student work will be evaluated based on a writing rubric in that course.
+The writing rubric will also be used in other courses and the student will be reevaluated in EDDP 741 Writing for Research and Publication II.
+Students whose work does not meet standards will be expected to take advantage of the online tutorials and support services available in the Online Writing and Math Center and follow through on other faculty recommendations to improve their writing.

 Cohorts